mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 ## Chapter 3

 The late morning light was just enough for me to see while I dashed to the stable to get Laen-Laen, our Saffa.
-He was small for a Saffa, but at twelve times my own weight, he was more than enough to fit Jathi and me.
+He was small for a Saffa, but at twelve times my own weight, he still had more than enough strength to fit both Jathi and me.

 "Laen-Laen, good morning!"

-He gave out a whoop as he woke up from his half-nap.
+I greeted him and he gave out a whoop as he woke up from his half-nap.
 "You're still asleep, Laen?"

-A loud "Ooo" sound filled the room as he stood up and yawned in my face.
+A loud and wavering "Ooooo" filled the room as he walked to me and yawned in my face.

 "Hey grass-breath, can you take me to Heiko central?"